Official website links end with .gov.sg

-Other regulatory frameworks are relevant to the IMDA in discharging its regulatory responsibilities are, listed below:
+In addition to IMDA regulations, other regulatory frameworks relevant to the IMDA in discharging its regulatory responsibilities are listed below:

 - Info-communications Media Development Authority Act

-An Act that establishes the IMDA, to provide for its functions and powers, and for matters connected therewith.
+An Act that establishes the IMDA to provide for its functions and powers and matters connected therewith.

 - Broadcasting Act 1994

 An Act to regulate dealing in, the operation of and ownership in broadcasting services and broadcasting apparatus, and for matters connected therewith.